4 Tips for Communicating with Your Child’s Teacher

 Start with an attitude of collaboration and cooperation

-Begin a communication log
+Begin a parent-teacher communication log

-For a paper log, you can use our printable communication log template or our daily report template.
+If you're an Undivided member, check out our printable communication log template or our daily report template.

 According to Lisa, you may want to “memorialize” in the IEP what kind of communication you are looking for and clarify what you want to learn from the communication with the teacher.
 For example, you could decide on a weekly report on struggles, what subjects were taught, what's going to be taught, social, etc., or request to meet once a month in person, over the phone, or on Zoom.
 Lisa suggests to follow up anything verbal with an email summarizing what you and the teacher discussed so that this communication is logged.